 The Organising Committee is responsible for organising and covering the expenses for quarantine and customs duties (if applicable) including agent and veterinary fees for entering and leaving the border of the organising country and/or the show grounds.
 The Organising Committee has then the option to:

-- a) Request a reasonable entry fee for Individuals and/or Teams and additionally provide the following from the day before the first Horse Inspection until the day after the Jumping Test: - a. living expenses for Athletes, Grooms, Chef d'Equipes and Team Veterinarian (accommodation, food and local transportation) - b. stabling, bedding and fodder for the Horses - b) Waive the entry fee and not meet the additional expenses.
+- a) Request a reasonable entry fee for Individuals and/or Teams and additionally provide the following from the day before the first Horse Inspection until the day after the Jumping Test: - i) living expenses for Athletes, Grooms, Chef d'Equipes and Team Veterinarian (accommodation, food and local transportation).
+If accommodation is not offered for free, then suitable accommodation should be arranged or recommended at reasonable prices and must be quoted in the Schedule. - ii) stabling, bedding and fodder for the Horses - b) Waive the entry fee and not meet the additional expenses.
 In this case, the Organising Committee is not obliged to provide neither living expenses nor stabling and fodder for the Horses.

-For Junior, Young Rider, and Senior Championships an entry fee may be charged only if prizemoney is awarded.
+For Junior, Young Rider, and Senior Championships an entry fee may be charged only if prize money is awarded.